BartoszKmietowicz/Recruitment-task/README.md

 # Recruitment-task
- Recruitment task with OpenAI integration for checking code snippets
+ Recruitment task with Hugging Face AI (OpenAI optional, uncomment code) integration for checking code snippets

 # Installing dependencies and starting the backend
 First, we need to install the backend dependencies